jimbas/bci-interview/README.md

 ## Build & Run

-Download the **.env** file from the google link in the replied email
+Download the **.env** file from the google-drive link in the replied email

 ```
 git clone https://github.com/jimbas/bci-interview